MihaMarkocic/cloudservices/AWS/vpc_peering/README.md

         - associate it with the custom security group
         - through "remote-exec" provisioner install apache2 service

-By connecting over SSH to the instance of choice you can test the VPC peering connection by trying to reach other instances (in the other VPC) by using their private IP addresses.
-For the purpose of testing, security group was customized to allow the HTTP traffic only from created VPCs.
-SSH is the only traffic an instance can accept from the "outside" network.

 ## Testing the connection
 Apart from Terraform files and modules to build the VPC peering infrastructure, this repository includes also a short *Ansible Playbook* [*connection_test*](https://github.com/MihaMarkocic/cloudservices/blob/master/AWS/vpc_peering/connection_test.yml) to test the VPC peering connections between instances.
 In order to gather the hosts (webservers) deployed with Terraform, an [*aws_ec2*](https://github.com/MihaMarkocic/cloudservices/blob/master/AWS/vpc_peering/aws_ec2.yml) plugin is used to create dynamic inventory.
 Once the infrastructure is deployed, you can inspect what is the output of *aws_ec2* plugin by executing the following command in the terminal: